Recommendations

 NAOMI: in Fashion at the V&A. Supported by BOSS.

-From gorgeous garments to intriguing materials, discover the stories behind our clothes at these fashion and textile museums.
+From gorgeous garments to intriguing materials, discover the stories behind the clothes we wear at these fashion and textile museums.

-Discover how textile design provides a unique insight into the lives and histories of communities over time, and follow the story of what we wear, from the production of fabric to the finished products hanging in your wardrobe.
+Discover how textile design can provide a unique insight into the lives and histories of communities over time, and follow the story of what we wear – from the production of fabric to the garments hanging in your wardrobe.

 Discover the best fashion and textile museums to visit with an Art Pass